 Every day will bring new opportunities and new experiences designed to showcase the joys of nature and spending childhood outdoors!

 Cost: $325/week (unless otherwise noted)

 Explorers Club Aftercare: $50/week

-Deposit and Payment Due Date: A $50/week deposit will be due at the time of registration.
+Deposit and Payment Due Date: A $50 per week, per child deposit will be due at the time of registration.
 Deposits are non-refundable and non-transferable.
-Final payment for summer camps is due by June 1, 2021.
+Final payment for all weeks is due by June 1, 2023.